basic-1/basic-1c/b1c/docs/reference.md

 `READ <var_name1>[, <var_name2>, ... <var_nameM>]`
 `RESTORE [<line_number>]`

 `DATA` statement specifies a set of comma-delimited constant values.
 Textual constants have to be enclosed in double-quotes: such values have to meet the rules of BASIC regular string constants definition.
 Optional data types list can be specified after `DATA` keyword in parentheses: the types are used by the complier to distinguish between values of different numeric types (`INT`, `WORD`, `BYTE`).
 A program can have multiple `DATA` statements, the order of the statements in the program determines the order of the values.
 BASIC1 program has internal next value pointer: at the program start it points to the first value defined with `DATA` statements.
-Every reading operation changes the pointer making it referring the next value. `READ` statement reads values specified with `DATA` statements. `READ` keyword must be followed by either one variable name or comma-separated list of variable names to store values in. `RESTORE` statement sets the next value pointer to the first value of a `DATA` statement identified with the line number coming after `RESTORE` statemenr keyword. `RESTORE` statement without line number sets the pointer to the first value in the program (like at the program execution start).
+Every reading operation changes the pointer making it referring the next value. `READ` statement reads values specified with `DATA` statements. `READ` keyword must be followed by either one variable name or comma-separated list of variable names to read the values into. `RESTORE` statement sets the next value pointer to the first value of a `DATA` statement identified with the line number coming after `RESTORE` statement keyword. `RESTORE` statement without line number sets the pointer to the first value in the program (like at the program execution start).

 **Examples:**
-`10 DATA "a", "b", "c"` 'three textual constants consisting of single `a`, `b` and `c` letters
+`10 DATA "a", "b", "c"` 'three textual constants consisting of single 'a', 'b' and 'c' letters
-`20 DATA 1, 2, 3` 'three numeric or textual constants
+`20 DATA 1, 2, 3` 'three numeric constants (`INT` by default)
 `30 DATA " a ", " b""", " c,"` 'three textual constants containing spaces, double-quote and comma
-`40 DATA(STRING) "a", "b", "c"` 'three textual constants consisting of single `a`, `b` and `c` letters
+`40 DATA(STRING) "a", "b", "c"` 'three textual constants consisting of single 'a', 'b' and 'c' letters
-`50 DATA(STRING, WORD) "A", 0, "B", 32767, "C", "65535"` ' `A`, `0`, `B`, `32767`, `C` and `65535` values
+`50 DATA(STRING, WORD) "A", 0, "B", 32767, "C", "65535"` ' "A", 0, "B", 32767, "C" and 65535 values
 `60 READ a$, b$, c$` 'read first three constants into `a$`, `b$` and `c$` variables

-`70 READ a$, b$, c$` 'read `1`, `2` and `3` constants as strings
+`70 READ a, b, c` 'read 1, 2 and 3 integer values
-`80 RESTORE 30` 'restore the next value pointer to line number 30
+`80 RESTORE 20` 'restore the next value pointer to line number 20
-`90 READ a%, b%, c%` 'read `1`, `2` and `3` constants as integer values
+`90 READ a, b, c` 'read 1, 2 and 3 integer values again
-`100 READ a$, b$, c$` 'read textual constants with spaces and other special characters: ` a `, ` b"` and ` c,`
+`100 READ a$, b$, c$` 'read textual constants
 `110 END`

 ### `DEF` statement